klaythompson011/MechaCar_Statistical_Analysis/README.md

 1. Based on the p-value results, the vehicle weight, spoiler angle and drive train provided significant non-random amount of variance to the mpg values.

 2. The slope of the linear model is not considered to be zero.
 The p-value is below a significant level of 0.05.
-As such, there is sufficient evidence that the null hypothesis is not true (i.e. the slope of linear model is zero).
+As such, there is sufficient evidence to reject the null hypothesis, which states that the slope of linear model is zero.

 3. Based on the r-squared value of 0.7149, there is a strong positive correlation between the variables.
 Therefore, it is assumed that the model will predict mpg of MechaCars prototypes effectively.

 ## Summary Statistics on Suspension Coils
 AutoRUs also provided a dataset that contains the results from multiple production lots.
 In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
-Using the group_By() and summarize() functions, PSI metrics for each lot and in total were calculated.
-Following is a summary of key results.
+As the design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 PSI, PSI metrics for each lot and total lots were calculated using the group_By() and summarize() functions.

 ![IMAGE2](Resources/IMAGE2.png)